swallowcamel/nancywiki/Razor-View-Engine.md

 **Configuring Razor.**

-You can specify assemblies and default namespaces that razor needs to use whilst compiling the views by bootstrapping your own IRazorConfiguration implementation.
+You can specify assemblies and default namespaces that razor needs to use whilst compiling the views by bootstrapping your own IRazorConfiguration implementation. _This step is totally optional_ if you don't require additional references or namespaces in your view.

 The default RazorConfiguration looks in app or web.config in the razor section.